WILD BALL

 Walk up a hill for a 1-hour yoga class in a natural setting with Jo Woolley - for seasoned yogi or beginners.

-String Making Workshop
+String Making Workshop (Sold Out)

 Learn to make string from locally foraged plant materials with the Coastal Otago Willows and Weavers.